Back

 What is generative AI?

-Generative AI models, like GPT for text and diffusion models for images, have gained a lot of attention for their ability to produce realistic, human-like content.
-Whether you’re reading a coherent article written by an AI or looking at a stunning image generated from a simple description, you might wonder how do these models manage to produce such sophisticated content?
+Whether you’re reading a coherent article written by an AI or looking at a stunning image generated from a simple description, you might wonder how these models manage to produce such sophisticated content?

 Generative AI refers to models designed to create new content—like text, images, music, or even video—by learning patterns from vast amounts of existing data.
 Unlike traditional AI models that classify, predict, or recognize patterns, generative models focus on creating something new by imitating what they’ve learned.